-Four months into 2021, how can you continue steering your financial plan forward amid uncertainty?
-We think these 10 ideas have potential for successful outcomes.
+In the second half of 2021, how can you continue steering your financial plan forward amid uncertainty?
+Consider these 10 ideas.

 2. Incorporate possible tax scenarios in your planning.

-With details of possible tax legislation changing by the day, this will be a year to stay tuned to tangible developments.
+With details of possible tax legislation changing by the day, this will be a year to pay attention to tangible developments.
 We don’t recommend making rash decisions based on conjecture.
 But as talks continue, understanding implications and managing income and deductions over the coming years could make a sizeable difference in your tax situation.
-Members of the administration and Congress are reportedly evaluating essentially any and all revenue raisers as a means to offset increased deficits.
-Income taxes, estate taxes, capital gains, carried interest, and corporate taxes are all on the table.
+Issues such as tax rates on capital gains above certain thresholds, major changes to cost basis treatment for inheritors, and removal of preferential treatment for carried interest are just some of the proposals we’re watching closely.

 4. Consider RMD/QCD planning.